-Organic ethanol is derived primarily from carbon based feedstock.
+The organic form is derived primarily from carbon based feedstock.
 Because the only energy needed to produce them comes from the sun and all minerals and nutrients are returned to the soil after harvest, agricultural feedstocks are considered to be renewable resources.

-Ethanol can be produced from a wide variety of biological feedstock sources including:
+It can be produced from a wide variety of biological feedstock sources including:

 - Sugar cane